Introduction: The Power of Data Analysis

-What is data analysis?
+What is Data Analysis?

 With data analysis, data passes through the following phases:

-- Modeling
+- Modeling - Building analytical frameworks

-- The data analysis tools help in
+The data analysis tools help in:

 – Processing datasets